nwithan8/plex-prerolls/README.md

 2. **date_range** \
 Include listing for the specified Start/End date range that include the given Date \
 Multipe ranges may apply at same time (append) \
+Range can be specified as a Date or DateTime \
 **overrides usage of *week/month/default* listings

 3. **weekly** \